R300-AI/ITRI-AI-Hub/Model-Zoo/Detection/YOLOs/README.md

 ```

 ### Step 4: Model Compilation with NeuronPilot
-Compile the model with NeuronPilot using the commands below:
+Use the following commands to compile a model in NeuronPilot, if you do not have NeuronPilot installed please refer to the guide [HERE](https://r300-ai.github.io/ITRI-AI-Hub/docs/pages/compiler/neuronpilot.html):

 ```bash
 $ source deactivate && source activate neuronpilot